 2. Hafnarhus Museum

-Hafnarhus is located by the old harbor in downtown Reykjavik.
-The building was originally a warehouse but now houses one of the city’s leading contemporary art museums.
-It’s part of the Reykjavik Art Museum, along with two other locations in the city.
+Hafnarhus sits by the old harbor in downtown Reykjavik.
+Originally a warehouse, it’s now one of the city’s leading contemporary art museums and part of the Reykjavik Art Museum, along with two other locations.

-The museum has the largest collection of works by the Icelandic pop artist Erró, known for his colorful and detailed collage paintings.
-It also hosts changing exhibitions that focus on modern and experimental art, often dealing with current issues in society and culture.
+It holds the largest collection of works by Icelandic pop artist Erró, known for his colorful, detailed collage paintings, plus changing exhibitions of modern and experimental art that often tackle current social and cultural issues.
+The large, industrial space gives it a distinctly modern feel.

 Hafnarhus Admission Fee